A Flare for Efficiency

 Routine maintenance plant turnarounds are typically anything but straightforward—as a turnaround in the Southeast quickly demonstrated.
 The effort called for the removal and replacement of three exchangers, as well as a flare modular replacement.
 The size and location of the exchangers, the tight window for replacement of the flare, and localized high working-wind speeds were a few of the top challenges that the Deep South team were tasked to overcome.

-The complete unit turnaround included the replacement of three exchangers—two on 12’-tall foundations and weighing 359,700 lbs. and one located 43’ above grade that was about the same length weighing 140,000 lbs.—as well as a new 300’ tall, 125,000-lb flare.
+The complete unit turnaround included the replacement of three exchangers—two on 12’-tall foundations and weighing 359,700 pounds each and one located 43’ above grade weighing 140,000 pounds—as well as a new 300’ tall, 125,000-pound flare.

 All Jacked Up

-The exchangers were hauled into position using a Goldhofer THP-DL “Dual Lane” transporter and 24-axle-line Scheuerle SPMT.
+The exchangers were hauled into position using a Goldhofer THP-DL “Dual Lane” transporter and a 24-axle-line Scheuerle SPMT.
 Because an overhead structure prevented more conventional lifting methods, the exchangers were removed and replaced using a custom-fabricated jack-and-slide method.

 The Critical Path

-Assembling, transporting and lifting the new 300’ tall, 125,000-pound flare proved especially challenging for the crews due to the limited surface area, the wind sail effect common in flare construction and the critical path schedule.
+Assembling, transporting and lifting the new 300’ tall, 125,000-pound flare proved especially challenging for the crews due to the limited surface area, the wind-sail effect common in flare construction, and the critical path schedule.
 The flare was the last item to come offline and the first component that needed to be operational before the entire unit could start back up.

 Deep South crews assembled the new flare on pre-turnaround.
 First, they removed two sections of the existing flare during the turnaround and replaced them with the new module and then set the flare tip.